Hverfjall Volcano Crater Hike in Iceland – The Ultimate Visitors Guide

 How long does it take to hike the Hverfjall Volcano?

-The total time to hike Hverfjall and go around its crater generally takes 1.5 to 2 hours.
-Here’s a breakdown:
+The total time to hike Hverfjall including a walk around its crater generally takes about 1.5 to 2 hours.

 - To reach the crater rim from the bottom car park takes about 20 to 30 minutes to hike at a reasonable pace.
 However, be prepared as the trail is steep in sections, but the climb itself is not technically challenging.
 I didn’t see anyone with hiking poles or anything.